Familial Mediterranean fever

 Treatment

-The goal of treatment for FMF is to control symptoms.
+The goal of treatment for FMF is to regulate symptoms.
 Colchicine, a medicine that reduces inflammation, may help during an attack and may prevent further attacks.
 It can also help prevent a serious complication called systemic amyloidosis, which is common in people with FMF.

-NSAIDs may be used to treat fever and pain.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) may be used to treat fever and pain.

 Outlook (Prognosis)